valango/duke/README.md

 Override this for progress monitoring etc.

 **`trace`**`(handlerName, result, context, args)` - method<br />
-Called right after every handler call.
-Use this for debugging / tracing only.
+Called right after every handler call. _Use this for **debugging only**!_
-Default does nothing.
+Default is an empty function.

 **`walk`**`(startPath : string, [options : TWalkOptions]) : Promise` - method<br />
 Walks the walk.
 The _`startPath`_ may be any valid pathname defaulting to _`process.cwd()`_.